Reading Time: est. 17 minutes

 - High-pressure sales (commission-driven): Requires sustained assertive self-promotion and aggressive objection-handling— directly against the Nine’s grain.

 - Corporate law / Litigation: Adversarial by design.
-Being in sustained opposition to someone isn’t just stressful for Nines; it’s identity-threatening.
+Being in sustained opposition to someone is identity-threatening for Nines.

 - Stock trading / High-pressure finance: Fast-paced, high-stakes decisions in competitive environments trigger survival mode, not peak performance.